BBVA/hancock-doc/docs/guide/sdk/workflow/README.md

 <img style="display: block; margin: 2rem auto" alt="Hancock transfer flow"  src="../../../img/hancock_balance.png">

-We make a call to dlt network through the Dlt-Adapter component, and return the balance of the account.
+We make a call to the DLT network through the DLT-Adapter component, and return the balance of the account.

 This operation dont need to make modifications on the network, the action does not consume any fees.

 ## Transaction

-A blockchain transaction of kind "transfer" (that sends some network-native tokens from the sender account to the destination account).
+A blockchain transaction of type <i>"transfer"</i> (that sends some network-native tokens from the sender account to the destination account).

-Can see the complete example on [getting-started](../../getting-started/#basic-example) section.
+The complete example is available in the [getting-started](../../getting-started/#basic-example) section.

 ## Smartcontract

-We can invoke any operation of a smart contract deployed on a dlt network.
+We can invoke any operation of a smart contract deployed on a DLT network.

-Once we have deployed and registered our contract, we can call the invoke method of [SmartContract service](../services/SmartContract.html#invoke-a-smart-contract):
+Once we have deployed and registered our contract, we can call the <i>invoke</i> method of [SmartContract service](../services/SmartContract.html#invoke-a-smart-contract):

 ```java